You are here

 - Three-year-olds must have at least three factors present.

-Number of children enrolled is lower than authorized slot total because some children are served full-day using two CPP slots)
+Number of children enrolled is lower than the authorized position total because some children are served full-day using two CPP positions

 Enrollment by Age:

 - 5-year-olds - 818 (Age-eligible for kindergarten in the following school year)

 - 4-year-olds – 15,720

 Some districts are able to serve younger children through a waiver granted at the initiation of the Colorado Preschool Program.
 This option is no longer statutorily available.

 Number of School Districts Participating: 176 of 179

 - Colorado average for preschool spending per position: $4,183

 - Colorado average for preschool spending per child: $5,232*